Robert McHugh speaks to James Lenehan, founder of Early Table, on his plans to triple membership of the platform by March 2025.

 What has surprised you most about how the customers have engaged with the platform up to now?

-What challenges do you expect to encounter to your plan?
+What challenges do you expect to encounter with your plan?

 The industry itself is struggling at the moment.
-Ultimately, they are going to have to address how to re-engage with consumers who have suffered over the last number of years substantially through cost of living crisis, increasing interest rates and so on.
+Ultimately, they are going to have to address how to re-engage with consumers who have suffered over the last number of years substantially, through the cost-of-living crisis, increasing interest rates, and so on.

 What role will AI play in the future of platforms like Early Table?